 Dermatologists are physicians trained in the medical, surgical, and cosmetic care of the skin.
 To become a dermatologist, physicians must spend an additional year of internship in general medicine, and then another three years training in the specialty of dermatology after they complete medical school.
 This training includes medical, surgical, and cosmetic dermatology.

-Because the risk of developing skin cancer increases as one gets older, it is recommended that a regular skin examination be performed by a physician, such as a dermatologist, skilled in recognizing the subtle changes that may occur in moles and skin growths.
+Because the risk of developing skin cancer increases as one gets older, it is recommended that a regular skin examination be performed by a physician, preferably a dermatologist, who is skilled in recognizing the subtle changes that may occur in moles and skin growths.

-Conditions primarily encountered in infancy and childhood include port wine stains, hemangiomas (strawberry birthmarks), congenital nevi (pigmented birthmarks), eczema and dry skin, cradle cap (seborrheic dermatitis), acne, allergic reactions, insect bites, fungal infections, warts, molluscum, and, more rarely, genetic disorders and congenital malformations.
+Conditions primarily encountered in infancy and childhood include port wine stains, hemangiomas (strawberry birthmarks), congenital nevi (pigmented birthmarks), eczema and dry skin, cradle cap (seborrheic dermatitis), acne, allergic reactions, insect bites, fungal infections, warts, molluscum, and rarely, genetic disorders and congenital malformations.

 Dermatologists are trained in extensive surgical techniques of the skin and mucous membranes.
-Although some of the surgery that we perform may be purely for cosmetic reasons (such as repairing an earlobe after an ear piercing, or surgical removal of acne scars on the face), most of the surgery performed by dermatologists in our group is for medical reasons, such as removal of skin cancers and moles.
+Although some of the surgeries that we perform may be purely for cosmetic reasons (such as repairing an earlobe after an ear piercing, or the surgical removal of acne scars on the face), most of the surgeries that are performed by dermatologists in our group are for medical reasons, such as removal of skin cancers and moles.
 This is considered excisional surgery.
 Other types of surgical techniques commonly used in a dermatologist’s office include cryosurgery (liquid nitrogen), which is commonly used to treat warts and pre-cancerous lesions, and electrosurgery, which can also be used to remove benign and malignant skin lesions.

 Sometimes a dermatologist will need to take a biopsy of the skin.
-This means taking a small piece of the skin for examination under a microscope in order to make a definite diagnosis.
-All of our surgery is done right in our offices on an outpatient basis.
+This means taking a small piece of the skin for definitive diagnosis.
+All of our surgeries are performed right in our offices on an outpatient basis.

-Psoriasis cannot be cured but it can be treated successfully, sometimes for months or years at a time and occasionally even permanently.
+Psoriasis cannot be cured, but it can be treated successfully, sometimes for months or years at a time and occasionally even permanently.
 Treatment depends on the type, severity and location of psoriasis; the patient’s age, medical history and life; and the effect the disease has on the patient’s general mental health.
-The most common treatments are topical medications, phototherapy, photochemotherapy (PUVA), and oral or injectable medication (for severe symptoms).
+The most common treatments are topical medications, phototherapy, photochemotherapy (PUVA), and oral or injectable medications (for severe symptoms).